jeremenichelli/jeremias.codes/src/writing/index.md

 layout: base
 title: Writing
 type: writing
-excerpt: I often turn my thoughts and experiences into articles.
-Check out them all out here, from the early days of blogging until now.
+excerpt: List of articles written for this blog and other publications.
-tag_line: Do you want me to write for your publication?
-Click [here](mailto:jmenichelli@gmail.com) to contact me via email.
+tag_line: Are you looking for a guest writer?
+Click [here](mailto:jmenichelli@gmail.com) to contact me.
 ---

 <div class="section section__with-divider">